Part exchange my car

 What documents do I need to part exchange my car?

 Since part exchange is a form of sale, you’ll need all the same documents as are required to sell your car.
-Ownership papers, identity documents, and service history are likely to come up.
-If you’re on finance, you may also be subject to a credit check.
+All the paperwork including ownership papers, identity documents, and service history are required.
+If you have outstanding finance, you may also be subject to a credit check.
 Find out more in our guide.

 What determines a car’s condition?